 Using sustainable materials leads to less waste, less energy consumption and less landfill waste than other types of materials.
 In essence, a more negligible impact on the environment.
 In short, timber has a lower life cycle cost than other materials.

-Beyond reducing our carbon footprints, using sustainable materials adds more value to properties.
+Beyond reducing our carbon footprints, using sustainable materials adds more value to properties, including tiny houses.
 Materials like timber, provide high-quality, exceptional durability, low maintenance and a more pleasing aesthetic.

-And it is not only homes that are using sustainable materials.
-Guesthouses and hotels are now building tiny houses made of sustainable materials to entice guests to stay, especially those seeking to reduce their carbon footprint as part of their travels.
-The Maidla Nature Resort and ÖÖD houses in Estonia and the Yoki Treehouse, an eco-retreat in Austin, Texas, are prime examples of sustainable accommodation using thermowood.
+And it is not only tiny homes that are using sustainable materials.
+More and more companies are now joining the tiny house movement by building small hotels and guesthouses made of sustainable materials to entice guests to stay.
+Especially those seeking to reduce their carbon footprint as part of their travels.

 Timber is considered the most sustainable building material within the housing and building industry.
 With a low embodied carbon footprint, homebuilders can use it to maximise a project’s green credentials.